aws-samples/baseline-environment-on-aws/tools/cicd/README.md

     },
 ```

-- `dev`: Environment name to specify from CDK command line.
-In this sample, it should be `-c environment=dev`
+- `prod`: Environment name to specify from CDK command line.
+In this sample, it should be `-c environment=prod`
 - env: Target account and region you want to deploy this pipeline and resources.
 - envName: Environment name discription.
 - githubRepositoryOwner: GitHub repository owner name.
 If your reopsitory URL is 'https://github.com/ownername/repositoryname.git', you can specify `ownername`.